filodb/FiloDB/README.md

 2. Start a Cassandra Cluster.
 If its not accessible at `localhost:9042` update it in `core/src/main/resources/application.conf`.

 3. FiloDB can be used through `filo-cli` or as a Spark data source.
 The CLI supports data ingestion from CSV files only; the Spark data source is better tested and richer in features.

+Note: There is at least one release out now, tagged via Git and also located in the "Releases" tab on Github.

 There are two crucial parts to a dataset in FiloDB,